 Blackbird foraging in the grass

-Male blackbird feeding fledgling a strawberry
+Male blackbird feeding a young fledgling a strawberry

 Male and female blackbirds at a garden feeder

 There are a few types of food that you should never feed Blackbirds or any other birds.
 Spoiled meat, mouldy seeds, and highly processed foods can all be harmful to their health.
 Throw out food that has gone uneaten and disinfect your birdfeeders regularly to avoid spreading disease.

 Blackbirds drink fresh water, although they gather a lot of moisture from insects and fruit.
 Providing a freshwater source is one of the best ways to attract many beautiful garden birds, including the Blackbird.